We at the Centre are extremely grateful to all those that work and help out to keep the musuem and Lancaster running. This is their page.

 The Management Team

-The management team consisting of Fred, Harold, Louise and Andrew run the day to day activites of the Centre.
+The management team consisting of Harold, Phillip, Louise and Andrew run the day to day activites of the Centre.
 Andrew and Louise have both worked in the Centre for several years following in their Grandfather Fred's footsteps.

 Andrew specialises in the event organisation and accounts.
 He is also a pilot of Lancaster NX611.